 The purpose of concurrent enrollment (CE) is to provide prepared high school students with a challenging and rigorous college-level experience.
 Students in the program receive both college and high school credit.
 The program allows students to become better prepared for the world of work or to complete selected college courses corresponding to the first year of coursework at a Utah public college or university.
 Concurrent enrollment offerings in mathematics, science, social studies, language arts, fine arts, humanities, world languages, career and technical programs, and education are offered in high schools throughout the state.
-During the 2020-2021 school year, 186 public, charter, and alternative high schools participated in the concurrent enrollment program.
-Students from 41 districts and 45 charter schools earned concurrent enrollment credit.
+During the 2020-2021 school year, students from 41 districts and 45 charter schools earned concurrent enrollment credit.